 Ishiguro has an incredible understanding of the human mind and motivations.
 For me that was the highlight, because the characters were very human and believable in their actions.
 In a way this is a fantastic study of human behaviour and of why we do the things we do, and even of why we react one way when we mean to do another.
 I found that part of it fascinating!

 Then again, nothing much happened for most of the book and I didn’t find it exciting.
-It was all very predictable, and because their fates are determined so early on there’s no real reason to root for them.
+It was very predictable.
+Because their fates are determined so early on there’s no real reason to root for them.
 You know what’s going to happen from maybe a third through the book.

 For once (and I doubt you’ll ever read me type this again) the film actually worked better for me in some respects.
 You don’t get the humanity of it like you do in the book (and that was my one highlight, don’t forget), but you don’t get the rambling, either, and the plot moves on faster.

 It’s nice, but it lacked excitement.
-I can recommend this for the human psyche aspect of it, but if you’re looking for something fast-paced with plot twists and surprises around every corner this may not be for you.
+I can recommend this for the human psyche aspect of it.
+If you’re looking for something fast-paced with plot twists and surprises, this may not be for you.

 Have you read Never Let Me Go?
 Get some cookies, drop me a comment and let’s get this book club going!